samsquire/ideas4/README.md

 # 243. Scalability and additional (multidirectional) arguments

-If I have one hierarchy of objects and introduce another level or a multiple, I add arguments to every other object and operation.
+If I have one hierarchy of objects and introduce another level or a multiple, I add arguments to every other object and operation (method).
+This is tedious.

 # 244. The average program looks the same and program visualization